MaibornWolff/dcos-airfield/README.md

 The application consists of a micro service written in Flask and a User Interface written in Vue.
 It was developed and is being maintained by [MaibornWolff](https://www.maibornwolff.de/).

-#### Version
-Airfield is currently under active development.
-See the releases page for a list of versions.

 ## Deployment

 ### Requirements